 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-- The Danish ICT sector is a USD 35 billion industry with an overarching focus on software development and services and little in-country manufacturing.
+The Danish ICT sector is a USD 35 billion industry with an overarching focus on software development and services and little in-country manufacturing.
 U.S. hardware and software products are generally perceived as first-rate.

-- New-To-Market companies will face serious competition from local, international and, often, long-established U.S. companies.
+New-To-Market companies will face serious competition from local, international, and, often, long-established U.S. companies.
 In a market dominated by a few large importers and distributors, such companies should be prepared to establish a wholly-owned subsidiary or sales office in-country (or within the Nordic region).

-- Looking at IT spending by sectors reveals that the public sector is the largest consumer of IT services and accounts for 25-30 percent of total spending.
+The public sector is the largest consumer of IT services and accounts for 25-30 percent of total spending.
 The financial sector accounts for 15 percent, manufacturing 15 percent, retail and wholesale 10 percent, and other sectors the remaining 30-35 percent.

-- Another growing area is the consolidation and outsourcing of data centers.
+Another growing area is the consolidation and outsourcing of data centers.
 The increasing demand for greening requires efficient data center suppliers with knowhow and economies of scale.
 Some firms within the Danish green IT sector employ a holistic view in their approach to green IT operations with data center operations combined with, for example, the reuse of excess heating.

-- The demand for cybersecurity solutions has risen both within the public and private sector in Denmark due to the growth of cybercrime.
+The demand for cybersecurity solutions has risen both within the public and private sector in Denmark due to the growth of cybercrime.

-- The Danish Center for Cyber Security warns that the IT integrity of Danish governmental institutions and private companies is challenged, and that sensitive economic and personal data are being stolen.
+The Danish Center for Cyber Security warns that the IT integrity of Danish governmental institutions and private companies is challenged, and that sensitive economic and personal data are being stolen.
 Fifty-eight percent of Danish firms reportedly were subjected to some form of cybercrime within fiscal year 2020.
 Danish firms are expected to increase their cybersecurity budgets by 25 percent within the coming 18 months, while the Danish government has allocated USD 226 million for investments in cybersecurity towards 2023.

 Danish Business Authority (responsible for IT and telecom infrastructure) - https://danishbusinessauthority.dk/

-- The Danish Agency for Digitization – https://digst.dk/ - Danish Government digital solutions and guidelines
+The Danish Agency for Digitization – Danish Government digital solutions and guidelines - https://en.digst.dk/

-- Danish Computer Security Incident Response Team (DKCERT) - Danish Research Network
+Danish Computer Security Incident Response Team (DKCERT) - Danish Research Network

-- For further information, please contact Aleksander Moos, Commercial Specialist
+For further information, please contact Aleksander Moos, Commercial Specialist